Allen Tankard: Later career

 He spent the 2001–02 season with Mansfield Town, helping Bill Dearden's "Stags" to gain the third and final automatic promotion place of the Third Division, one point ahead of Cheltenham Town.
 He was contracted with the club for the 2002–03 season, but did not make any appearances at Field Mill due to injury and was released in January 2003.
 He then had brief spells with Southern League clubs Hednesford Town and Stafford Rangers, where his injury problems continued.

-Post-retirement
+Personal and later life

 After retiring from the game, Tankard worked at a minibus and coach hire company in Stone, Staffordshire.
+His daughter, Eva, played for Port Vale Women.